 It may be an era the French would prefer to forget but the memorials and plaques subtly dotted among hip Le Marais’ hip boutiques are a constant reminder.

-The neighbourhood has retained most of its pre-Revolution architecture and is home to several ancient piles including the oldest house in Paris, a 13th-century house at 3 rue Volta.
+The neighbourhood has retained most of its pre-Revolution architecture and is home to several ancient piles including the oldest house in Paris, the 13th-century house at 3 rue Volta.

 Cardinal Richelieu, Victor Hugo and the mistresses of French kings once called the area home.